jorritfolmer/TA-dmarc/README.md

 Additionally, the DMARC XML aggregate reports can be validated against the DMARC RUA XML schema definition (XSD).
-This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as a new event field in Splunk `vendor_vendor_rua_xsd_validation`.
+This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as a new event field in Splunk `vendor_vendor_rua_xsd_validation` or 'rua_xsd_validation' under 'report_metadata'.
-In practice this validation is too strict to start rejecting aggregate reports, because real ones from Google or Splunk fail XSD validation regularly because of non-standard fields.
+Using the relaxed XSD that bridges the DMARC XSD and the RFC 7489 XSD, all reports should validate successfully.

 ### Field mapping